pyahhnguyen/connect-device-bonjour/README.md

 ### mDNS

 In IoT, device paring is a normal but challenging thing.
 But how can a device connect other devices in the local network?
-Maybe we should know the ip and port of the device.
+Maybe I  should know the ip and port of the device.
 But usually, IPs are allocated by [DHCP](<https://en.wikipedia.org/wiki/DHCP_(disambiguation)>), so they are dynamic.How can I get IP of the specific device by its name?
 Yes, mDNS can do it.
 [mDNS](https://en.wikipedia.org/wiki/Multicast_DNS)(Multicast DNS), is also known as **ZeroConf** or **bonjour**.
 A device with mDNS will advertize in the local network by publishing its infomation(ip,port,serviceType...) with UDP.
 Also devices can query services with a specific service type.
 More info about mDNS, see the [specification](https://tools.ietf.org/html/rfc6762).
-In our case, we need a npm module. [bonjour](https://github.com/watson/bonjour) and [mdns](https://github.com/agnat/node_mdns) both are good choices.
-We choose **mdns**, as its better documentation.
+In our case, I need a npm module. [bonjour](https://github.com/watson/bonjour) and [mdns](https://github.com/agnat/node_mdns) both are good choices.
+I choose **mdns**, as its better documentation.

 > Finally, I choose bonjour instead.
 Because mdns depends on avahi service. see the [issue](https://github.com/agnat/node_mdns/issues/227).
 It is a tough thing, although it can be solved.
 Another reason is, the docker image based on mdns is too large, so I choose bonjour instead.

 ### WebSocket

-We use [socket.io](https://socket.io/docs/) to do our websocket thing here.
+I  use [socket.io](https://socket.io/docs/) to do our websocket thing here.
 You can learn a lot from its documentation.

 ### Redis